 I’m a theoretical physicist studying fundamental laws of Nature.
-My research is a part of the long-term effort aiming at a reformulation of quantum physics in terms of basic axioms such as causality, unitarity, and relativistic invariance, from which space-time and everything contained in it—from atoms to Sir Ian McKellen—would be seen as emergent.
-More concretely, I study how light, matter, and the space-time fabric interacting at the quantum level through scattering processes can be understood in terms of geometry.
-I’m particularly interested in applications of modern mathematical techniques from algebraic topology and geometry to aid our understanding of such physical questions.
-Outside of research, I’m an avid fan of biographies, the Oxford comma, and self-referential humor.
+My research is a part of a long-term effort aiming at a reformulation of quantum physics in terms of basic axioms such as causality, unitarity, or relativistic invariance.
+More concretely, I study how light, matter, and the space-time metric interacting at the quantum level through scattering processes can be understood in terms of geometry.
+I’m particularly interested in applications of modern mathematical and computational techniques from algebraic geometry and machine learning to aid our understanding of such physical questions.
+For instance, recently I’ve been working on analytic continuation between scattering amplitudes of particles and those of anti-particles traveling back in time, which is a conjectured property of quantum field theories called crossing symmetry.
+Outside of research, I’m an avid fan of vexillology, the Oxford comma, and self-referential humor.

-I’m currently a postdoctoral scholar at the Institute for Advanced Study in Princeton, NJ.
+I’m currently a long-term member at the Institute for Advanced Study in Princeton, NJ.
 I received my PhD under the supervision of Freddy Cachazo at the Perimeter Institute for Theoretical Physics and the University of Waterloo in Canada.
 Previously, I obtained undergraduate degrees in natural sciences and mathematics from the University of Cambridge in the United Kingdom.

-My work is made possible by the generous support of Frank and Peggy Taplin, as well as partial funding through the US Department of Energy.
+My work is made possible by the generous support provided by the Sivian Fund, the Roger Dashen Member Fund at the Institute for Advanced Study, and the US Department of Energy.